Club Name: Arsenal Women Football Club

 Tickets for Arsenal WFC matches are sold through the club’s official website for matches at Meadow Park and Emirates Stadium.
 Fans attending games at Meadow Park can also select from a seat in the Main Stand or unreserved seating/standing in the north and south stands.

-The club uses two separate websites for games at Meadow Park and Emirates Stadium.
+The club use two separate websites for games at Emirates Stadium and Meadow Park.
 Also, Arsenal offer a discount of up to 25% for tickets bought before 23:59 the day before a game.
-While fans can also purchase a season ticket for their WSL schedule, plus two home cup ties.
+While fans can also purchase a season ticket for their WSL games, plus two home cup ties.

 Meadow Park tickets: embed.futureticketing.ie/c/arsenal-women/